Agnostic/LocalDB.js/README.md

 # What is LocalDB.js?

-LocalDB.js is a tool that maps the structure of the databases in objects using the localStorage API.
+LocalDB.js is a tool that maps the structure of the databases in objects using the localStorage API, no database drivers are required, just add the library and use it!

+Useful for web applications, mobile apps or game engines.

 # Requeriments